 Response difference

 A simple expectation for all experiments was that the approach and detachment curves for the suction cups would be similar.
 However this does not seem to be the case, different shapes for the curves were observed.
-The baseline was expected to be flat but in some cases it is not, this might be caused by suction cups that are leaking or malfunction due to a geometry issue caused during preparation.
-Causing a significant decrease in adhesion especially in the first few measurements because there is no oil residue on the probe yet.
-Leakage might result in a force that pushes back against the probe because of cup folding back to its starting position, creating a pushing force instead of an adhesive force.
+The right tail of force of adhesion versus strain curves was expected to be flat but in some cases it is not, this might be caused by suction cups that are leaking or malfunction due to a geometry issue caused during preparation.
+Non-flat tails result in a lower observable Wadh in Figure 10 due to integrating to the baseline instead of integrating to the approach curves.

 Increasing adhesion

-Adhesion does not differ throughout the measurements.
-However, in the time plot (Figure 5) there is time dependence caused by N. In 10 > N > 100 there is an increase in adhesion in most of the suction cups.
+Adhesion should not differ throughout the measurements.
+However, in the time plot (Figure 6) there is time dependence caused by N. In 10 > N > 100 there is an increase in adhesion in most of the suction cups.
 N < 10 might be caused by contamination that formed on the suction cups due to the exposure to air and dust.
 The first few measurements would be needed to move the contamination from the contact area, this cleaner area would result in a better functioning suction cup.
 The increase at N > 100 might be caused by silicone oil residue that is left by the suction cup during the experiments.
 After 100 measurements this oil might improve the adhesion due to a better suction cup seal.

 Hertzian contact

-A simple assumption that could be made is that this system would act in a way similar to Hertzian contact.
+A simple assumption that could be made is that this system will not act in a way similar to Hertzian contact.